sderosiaux/every-single-day-i-tldr/README.md

 # 10-10-2021

+- https://medium.com/gsquad/what-does-a-healthy-engineering-team-look-like-59c998d0aed What Does a Healthy Engineering Team Look Like?
 - https://medium.com/building-carta/how-to-be-a-successful-manager-of-managers-1b3954428312 How to be a successful manager of managers
 - https://medium.com/technexthere/data-engineering-technologies-2021-8f46bb284474 Data Engineering Technologies in 2021
 - https://medium.com/wix-engineering/5-database-technologies-used-by-2000-wix-microservices-e4769638b8c3 5 Database technologies used by 2000 Wix microservices